Memnoc/Brown_Rust_book/chapter_two/README.md

 If you do not do that, Rust warns you that you are not handling the `Result` values returned from `read_line` and that the program is not handling a possible error

 We will see later why crashing the program is a drastic measure, and should not be the way the majority of errors are handled.

+## Generating a secret number

+We do that through a library called `rand`
+A useful command to do that is `cargo add rand` - and cargo add --crate more generally